IntelPython/dpctl/docs/doc_sources/api_reference/dpctl_cmake.rst

 CMake support
 =============

-:py:mod:`dpctl` comes with the configuration file `dpctl-config.cmake` which is installed on the `standard search path CMake uses to search for packages <cmake_find_package_search_paths_>`_.
+:py:mod:`dpctl` comes with the configuration file :file:`dpctl-config.cmake` which is installed on the `standard search path CMake uses to search for packages <cmake_find_package_search_paths_>`_.

 To build your extension that leverages :py:mod:`dpctl`, include the following line in your CMake script: